Contentstack-Solutions/webhooklistener-generatePermanentURL/README.md

 A Python Lambda Webhook Listener - Generates a permanent URL on created assets.
 See doc on Generating a Permanent URL: https://www.contentstack.com/docs/developers/apis/content-management-api/#generate-permanent-asset-url

-**Not officially supported by Contentstack**
+### This repository is not officially supported by Contentstack
+Use the issue tracker in this repository or contact oskar.eiriksson@contentstack.com

-Note: This can only be executed once on every asset.
+Note: This code can only be executed once on every asset.
 The permanent URL cannot be changed after generating it.

-## Python 3.9.
+### Python 3.9.

 ## Step by step:
 ### **1.** Create a Lambda function and an API Gateway in AWS Lambda.
 Based on these documentation articles: